 Zion National Park is the Yosemite of the southwest.
 Majestic views from the tops of towering canyon cliffs, without the crowds.
 Zion doesn't have grand waterfalls, but it does have colorful canyons, mesas, arches and alcoves to explore.
 This place is a hiker's paradise.
 There are trails that meander though canyons, hug the rim over deep gorges and lead to breathtaking vistas.

 If you are in great physical condition and don't mind heights, a hike to the top of Angels Landing should be on your bucket list.
-Just don't kick the bucket here - it can be dangerous.
-Nevertheless, I liked this hike so much 20 years ago, I had to do it again.
+Just don't kick the bucket here - it can be dangerous since the trail is so close to the edge of a cliff.
+Adrenaline and all, I liked this hike so much 20 years ago, I had to do it again.
 The reward is an amazing 360-degree view in the heart of Zion National Park.
 At the summit you see Zion Narrows to the north, and a look over the edge below is the Virgin River wrapping around a mesa like a horseshoe.
 It is known as The Big Bend.

 Be forewarned - there are challenges this hike presents.
 One must scramble on steep rock near the end by using support chains.
 It is scary, and one mistake can be fatal.
 There have been deaths on this trail.
 You are responsible for your own safety, so decide carefully if the Angels Landing hike is right for you.
 That said, It is an incredibly popular hike, and I saw children as young as 12 making the climb.
 The parents probably aren't too smart for allowing them.